Hydraulic Cylinder Rebuild Guide | Thompson Tractor

 1. What Is the Life Expectancy of a Hydraulic Cylinder?

 The life expectancy of a hydraulic cylinder depends on several factors, such as the industrial application, operating conditions, workload, operator, and maintenance plan.
-Regular maintenance or rebuild can help extend the cylinder’s useful life span.
+Regular maintenance or rebuilding can help extend the cylinder’s useful lifespan.

 2. Can Hydraulic Cylinders Be Rebuilt, or Is Replacement a Better Option?

 Hydraulic cylinders can be rebuilt.
-Rebuilding is a cost-effective solution for minor repairs when looking to maintain performance or increase your machine’s life span.
+Rebuilding is a cost-effective solution for minor repairs to maintain performance or extend your machine’s lifespan.
 A replacement might be a better option when the cylinder is severely damaged or when equipment downtime is more expensive than the cost of a new cylinder.
 We recommend you consult with an expert to evaluate your situation and determine the best solution.

 3. How Much Does It Cost to Rebuild a Hydraulic Cylinder?

 The cost of rebuilding a hydraulic cylinder varies depending on several elements.
-Some of the factors that affect a cylinder’s rebuild cost are its type and size, the damage it presents, and the parts that need to be replaced or repaired.
-Contact a reliable dealer for an accurate hydraulic cylinder rebuild service estimate.
+Factors that affect a cylinder’s rebuild cost are its type and size, the damage it presents, and the parts that need to be replaced or repaired.
+Contact a reliable dealer for an accurate estimate on a hydraulic cylinder rebuild.

 Rebuilding a hydraulic cylinder offers several benefits: